Scatenix/Void-Merchants/README.md

 The following points will likely not be tackled anymore, but leaving them here to keep them in mind.
 - Minor: With the game save functionallity, Void Merchants is not a true rogue-like anymore.
-    - I will leave it like this, just to make it easier and let the player decide
+    - I will leave it like this, to make it easier to play through and let the player decide
     - Loading will deduct 100 points from the score in the end to have at least a small incentive to play it without loading to often
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible easily, because there is no space for sprites left